 You can save money on Disney cruises by booking a Restricted Guarantee stateroom, but you have to be flexible with your dates and stateroom type.

 3. Pick Off-Peak Departures

-Disney raises its prices to reflect the high demand, so avoid the summer and major holidays such as Spring Break, Thanksgiving, Christmas break, etc. If you have children and must cruise during the summer, avoid the peak season by going at the beginning of (or end of) summer break.
+Disney raises its prices to reflect the high demand, so avoid the summer and major holidays such as Spring Break, Thanksgiving, Christmas break, etc. It’s the top cruise line for kids, and prices reflect times when kids can travel.
+If you have children and must cruise during the summer, avoid the peak season by going at the beginning of (or end of) summer break.

-Disney cruises tend to be less expensive when schools are in session since families are less likely to book cruises.
+Disney cruises tend to be less expensive when schools are in session since families are less likely to book cruises then.
 Also, there are seasons when fares are cheaper due to the calendar or weather.

 Disney cruises are typically less expensive during: